-They are aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection.
+Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable able to identify children who may be in need of help or protection.
 All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
 If staff have any concerns about a child's welfare, they must act on them immediately and speak with the designated safeguarding lead (or deputy) - they do not assume that others have taken action.
-4. Types of abuse / specific safeguarding issues Keeping Children Safe in Education (DfE, 2018) defines abuse as the maltreatment of a child.
-"Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+4. Types of abuse / specific safeguarding issues Keeping Children Safe in Education (DfE, 2020) describes abuse in the following way: "Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or another child or children" The four main types of abuse referred to in Keeping Children Safe in Education are: - Physical - Emotional - Sexual - Neglect Our school is aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
+Children may be abused by an adult or adults or another child or children" Keeping Children Safe in Education refers to four categories of abuse: - Physical - Emotional - Sexual - Neglect All staff in our school are aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
 All staff are aware of environmental factors which may impact on a child's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
-Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger.
-Peer on peer abuse Our school may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
-Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.
-Our school recognises that some children may abuse their peers and any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
-We will seek advice and support from other agencies as appropriate.
-7 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years
+We understand that abuse, neglect and safeguarding issues are rarely 'stand-alone' events and that, in most cases, multiple issues will overlap.
+In addition, staff are aware of other types of abuse and safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger.
+Child criminal exploitation Child criminal exploitation is a geographically widespread form of harm which is a typical feature of county lines criminal activity (county lines is when drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban areas and seaside towns).
+Our school works with key partners locally to prevent and respond to child criminal exploitation.
+Child Sexual Exploitation (CSE) 7 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years